w3c/wai-people-use-web/_people-use-web/user-stories-four.md

 {% include_cached toc.html type="end" %}
 {:/}

-## About Lee
+## About Lexie

 > Sometimes completing the check out process is tricky because if I overlook a mandatory field, I get an error or warning message in red and it’s hard for me to see the message".

-Lee was born with deuteranopia and protanopia (often called "color blindness").
-He has difficulty distinguishing among items that are red, green, orange, and brown, all of which appear to him as kind of murky brown.
+Lexie was born with deuteranopia and protanopia (often called "color blindness").
+She has difficulty distinguishing among items that are red, green, orange, and brown, all of which appear to him as kind of murky brown.

-Lee discovered that shopping for clothes online is actually an advantage over going to physical stores.
-In addition to just showing pictures of items in the various colors offered, his favorite sites include color labels making coordinating what goes together much easier.
-Sometimes when checking out though, the required fields and error messages are notated with a red outline and Lee has to pay special attention to identify them.
-He noticed lately, however, that a lot of sites are getting better about using a secondary notation like an asterisk for required fields and bold text or an arrow pointing to errors.
+Lexie discovered that shopping for clothes online is actually an advantage over going to physical stores.
+In addition to just showing pictures of items in the various colors offered, her favorite sites include color labels making coordinating what goes together much easier.
+Sometimes when checking out though, the required fields and error messages are notated with a red outline and Lexie has to pay special attention to identify them.
+She noticed lately, however, that a lot of sites are getting better about using a secondary notation like an asterisk for required fields and bold text or an arrow pointing to errors.
 This really helps a lot.

-Lee plays in various fantasy football leagues with his friends and workmates.
-Sometimes there can be problems with the way these sites use color to differentiate between teams, player positions, and whether or not players are selected for his team.
-As a result, he tends to prefer certain Fantasy Football apps that don't use color as the only way to indicate information that is important to playing.
-This means he has to try and convince friends to play using the same app.
+Lexie plays in various fantasy football leagues with her friends and former workmates.
+Sometimes there can be problems with the way these sites use color to differentiate between teams, player positions, and whether or not players are selected for her team.
+As a result, she tends to prefer certain Fantasy Football apps that don't use color as the only way to indicate information that is important to playing.
+This means she has to try and convince friends to play using the same app.

 ## Barrier examples